pauljeter/pauljeter-astro/src/content/blog/management-101-4-key-managerial-activities.md

 ## How should I best make use of my time?

-In the last post, we talked about systems and routines—tools to help manage the chaos and create a sense of structure in your day.
+In the last post, we talked about systems and routines, tools to help manage the chaos and create a sense of structure in your day.
 But once you have that rhythm in place, the next question becomes: **how should you spend your time to create the most impact?**

 To help answer that, I want to zoom in on four categories of work that Andy Grove outlines in his classic book, High Output Management.
 These categories provide a clear, practical lens through which to view your daily interactions and contributions as a manager.